accre/SLURM/README.md

 this to only compress larger files and to exclude any large input files you do not wish to compress.

 - **slurm-ception/** Cool example but use with caution!

+- **julia-job/** Example of running Julia on the cluster in serial and in parallel.